Skip to main content

 Scuba Diving

 Scuba diving is permitted in the swimming areas.
-There is a hard-bottom reef along the beach with the closest part in area number two.
+Be on the lookout for fish, dolphins, sea stars, crabs and more marine life.
+There is a hard-bottom reef located off the shoreline from parking area two.

 Snorkeling